hawesie/robot_state_viewer/README.md

 1. Run the robot state viewer:

 ```
-$ rosrun robot_state_viewer robot_state_viewer_node <objects db name> <roi db name>
+$ rosrun robot_state_viewer robot_state_viewer_node <objects db name> <objects collection name> <mongodb hostname> <mongodb port> <roi db name>
 ```
-The parameter `<roi db name>` is optional while `<objects db name>` is required.

-2. If not running, run RVIZ to display the results of the queries.
+2. If not running, start RVIZ to display the results of the queries.
 You can go back and forth between robot states using the slider.
 You can also execute advanced queries by setting dates, times, etc, enabling them using the checkboxes and by pressing the `Query` button.
 When you make changes in query constrains, make sure to press `Query` button for updating the query.
 You can also export the executed query in JSON format using the `Export JSON` button.
 You can reset the query by pressing `Reset` button.
+For any arbitrary query, if more than 30 objects are fetched, only first 30 of them are displayed as point clouds because of performance issues.

 ![marker](https://raw.githubusercontent.com/hkaraoguz/robot_state_viewer/master/doc/robot_state_viewer.png)